Evenflo car seat recall affects over 36,000 Titan 65 units—what parents need to know

 Why this matters

-Whether you’re installing a car seat for the first time or doing the 100th school drop-off, it’s always okay to double-check.
-Your child’s safety—and your peace of mind—are worth it.
+Whether you’re installing a car seat for the first time or buckling up for the 100th school drop-off, it’s always okay to double-check.
+Your child’s safety—and your peace of mind—are worth the extra step.

 Related: Little Remedies honey cough syrup recalled nationwide: What parents need to know